Anna-LeeMcLean/home-service-robot/README.md

  `./test_slam.sh`

  Drive the robot around using the teleop terminal which launches automatically.
+You may need to make the test_slam.sh file executable using:

+ `chmod +x test_slam.sh`

  ---
  The robot is able to locailze itself with the given pgm map of the environment.
 This is done using the [ROS amcl package](http://wiki.ros.org/amcl).